Research & Development

 We recognize that individuals or companies cannot successfully develop drugs single-handedly.
 Most cases of true innovation come from robust and honest collaboration among individuals and organizations with diverse backgrounds and capabilities, brought together by the idea of changing the course of human health.

-As part of our R&D strategy, we pursue opportunities to establish external alliances to complement our substantial internal research capabilities, including research collaborations, as well as licensing agreements for preclinical and clinical compounds that have the potential to drive both near- and long-term growth.
-Our research laboratories establish significant external alliances to advance drug discovery and development, improve R&D productivity, and successfully commercialize novel therapeutics and vaccines.
+As part of our R&D strategy, we pursue opportunities to establish external alliances that complement our internal research capabilities, including research collaborations and licensing agreements for preclinical and clinical therapeutic candidates that have the potential to drive both near- and long-term growth.

 Drug Discovery Collaborations